Shou Sugi Ban, a Japanese tradition

 - Quick delivery

 In appearance, our Ignite tongue-and-groove boards in thermo pine are identical to the characteristic beauty of our charred woods.
 The major difference is that Ignite lacks the blackened, charred layer of wood finished with the traditional Shou Sugi Ban charring method.
-To achieve the texture of a charred wood, thermally modified pine is embossed and brushed, then given a black finish.
+To achieve the texture of a burnt wood, thermally modified pine is embossed and brushed, then given a black finish.

 This unique, aesthetically pleasing profile is a budget-friendly alternative for charred wood, but offers the same level of durability as thermo pine.
 Moreover, it is incredibly low-maintenance, requiring no more than a coat of black paint every five to seven years.
 With regular painting, the charred effect will remain intact for years.
 Ideal for interior and exterior projects.